Home > Health insurance Marketplace > Arizona

 How many people are insured through Arizona’s Marketplace?

-During the 2023 open enrollment, 235,229 people signed up for private health plans through Arizona’s exchange.14
+During the open enrollment period for 2025 coverage, 423,025 people signed up for private health plans through Arizona’s exchange.24

-The 2023 enrollment was a record high for Arizona’s Health Insurance Marketplace, and a significant increase from the year before, when 199,706 people enrolled.30 The increase in enrollment was driven in large part by the enhanced premium subsidies available as a result of the American Rescue Plan and Inflation Reduction Act.31
+This was by far a record high (see chart below).
+The increase in enrollment in recent years has been driven in large part by the enhanced premium subsidies available as a result of the American Rescue Plan and Inflation Reduction Act.25

 What health insurance resources are available to Arizona residents?